* unreleased bonus track

 Baby Let Me Be Your Cigarette

 I think this is a good song, but I never meant it to sound like it does on the album.
 It was originally written as a rock-a-billy tune, but I never heard it how I wanted it to be played.
-There was band in Minneapolis called Rue Nuevo with a female singer that once covered it in a far more provocative and suggestive style.
+There was a band in Minneapolis called Rue Nuevo with a female singer that once covered it in a far more provocative and suggestive style.

 Luxury